jayeshsolanki93/disqus-for-drupal8/README.md

 Additional Requirements
 --------
+For using the [Disqus API][2] to communicate with the Disqus data you will need to download the Disqus API bindings.
+Disqus module uses the api for updating/deleting disqus threads on updation/deletion of entities on your Drupal site.
+Also for migration of comments from a Drupal site to Disqus and vice-versa requires the Disqus API bindings.

+Follow the steps below to download the Disqus API bindings:

-1. You will need to install the [Composer Manager][2] module.
-Also make sure you have drush installed ([Drush][3] is a command-line shell and scripting interface for Drupal)
+1. You will need to install the [Composer Manager][3] module.
+Also make sure you have drush installed ([Drush][4] is a command-line shell and scripting interface for Drupal)
 2. Obtain your `user access key` from the application specific page http://disqus.com/api/applications/
 3. Now run the following commands from within your Drupal root directory to download the DisqusAPI bindings: